 Surfshark’s customer support includes 24/7 live support chat, a “contact us” form, email support and a searchable support library.

-Surfshark supports numerous devices with native apps, including the Android, Linux, iOS, Windows, macOS and Fire TV platforms.
-There are browser extensions for Chrome and Firefox users to benefit from, and there’s support for a myriad of router makes and models.
+Surfshark supports numerous devices with native apps, including the Android, Linux, iOS, Windows, macOS, Android TV and Fire TV platforms.
+There are browser extensions for Chrome and Firefox users to benefit from, and there’s support for myriad router makes and models.

 Thanks to the provider’s unusual unlimited simultaneous connections allowance, you can connect as many devices as you want to its servers at once.